CanErdm0/truva-servis-otomasyonu/README.md

 # Truva Tractor Service Automation

-A web-based automation system designed to manage tractor service operations.
-It includes modules for customers, personnel, and administrators.
+A fully functional web-based automation system designed for managing tractor service operations.
+This project includes real-time modules for administrators, personnel, and customers.

-## 🎯 Features
+## 🎯 Key Features
-- Appointment management
+- Customer and appointment management
-- Service tracking
+- Service process tracking and updates
-- Stock and inventory management
-- User roles: Admin, Personnel, Customer
-- Reporting and invoice system
+- Inventory and stock control

-## 🚀 Getting Started
-1. Clone the repo
-2. Import the SQL database
-3. Configure the connection settings in `config.php`
-4. Run on a local server (XAMPP, etc.)

-## 🧪 Test Accounts
-- Admin: `admin@example.com` / `1234`
-- Personnel: `personel@example.com` / `1234`
-- Customer: `musteri@example.com` / `1234`

-## 📌 Technologies Used
-- Web-based structure
+- Role-based panel access (Admin, Staff, Customer)
-- Clean and user-friendly interface
+- Invoicing and reporting tools
-- Role-based access
+- Contact and guest access module (limited features without login)

+## ⚙️ Deployment
+This project is deployed and actively used in a real-world environment.
+All modules are tested and in production.

+## 📌 Notes
+- Built with a focus on usability, performance, and modularity.
+- Designed to scale and adapt based on service center needs.
+- For privacy reasons, demo accounts and database access are not shared.

+## 👨‍💻 Developer
+Developed and maintained by [Your Name]

 ---

-Feel free to improve or customize it for your needs.